dryquart/TYPO3CMS-Tutorial-GettingStarted/Documentation/GeneralPrinciples/PageTree/Index.rst

   - Mount as treeroot: Temporarily makes the selected page being the treeroot

-  - Expand Branch: Same as clicking on a "closed" the arrow
+  - Expand Branch: Same as clicking on a "closed" arrow

   - Collapse Branch: Same as clicking on an "open" arrow